olton/mina-node-monitor/server/SERVER-DOCS.md

 sudo certbot certonly --manual --preferred-challenges dns -d your-domain-name
 ```
 Answer the questions and wait for the end of the challenge.

+> You can control changing TXT record in dns with command `host -t txt _acme...you-domain`

 If you get successful result, you can copy certificate and key to Monitor folder:
 ```shell